Connect with others who understand.

 • Loss of bladder and/or bowel function

-Surgical treatment of sciatica typically involves either removing the part of the herniated disc that is impinging upon the nerve or removing part of the bone (e.g., bone spur) that is pressing against the nerve.
-Surgery is reserved for when sciatica is associated with new and significant weakness or bowel or bladder problems, or when it hasn’t gone away after conservative therapy.
+Surgical treatment for sciatica typically involves either removing the part of the herniated disc that is pressing on the nerve or removing part of the bone (e.g., a bone spur) that is pressing against the nerve.
+Surgery is generally only recommended when sciatica is accompanied by weakness or bowel or bladder problems or when conservative treatments haven’t worked.

 Contact Your Neurologist for Answers

 If you’re concerned about what may be causing your leg pain — sciatica, MS, or something else — talk to your primary care provider or neurologist as soon as possible.
-They can not only help you identify the source of the pain but also work with you to develop a treatment plan that can help you manage these symptoms.
+They can help you identify the source of your pain and create a treatment plan that can help you manage these symptoms.

 Talk With Others Who Understand